 Vegas’ Jack-of-all-Trades

-Construction Today Quarterly, Spring 2006 -A range of expertise as given Las Vegas-based commercial contractor Tradewinds Construction a healthy business in Sin City’s booming commercial market.
+Construction Today Quarterly, Spring 2006 -A range of expertise was given to Las Vegas-based commercial contractor Tradewinds Construction a healthy business in Sin City’s booming commercial market.

 Vilkin says his experience in Colorado gave him a “broad educational background” in the construction business, which he took to Las Vegas.

-After a brief sting performing general contracting work for a custom-home developer – performing everything from framing to cabinets – Vilkin says he was given the opportunity to work on a tenant-improvement project in a commercial building.
+After a brief sting performing general contracting work for a custom-home developer – performing everything from framing to cabinets – Vilkin says he was allowed to work on a tenant-improvement project in a commercial building.

 The project, which entailed the completion of a 12,000-square-foot warehouse and office facility, needed to be fully completed in two-and-a-half weeks.